benmvp/slides/2017/reactrally/fiber.md

 ## Fiber reconciler

 NOTES:
-- Instead the forthcoming Fiber reconciler will do some work and then relinquish control back to the interpreter
+- Instead the forthcoming Fiber reconciler will do some work and then relinquish control back to the engine
 - So rendering becomes asynchronous because it can render a higher priority update before returning to the original update
 - Imagine you have a text input field and then long list of results being populated by API response
 - You want typing to have immediate feedback where as the list of results can be lower priority because it's coming from API